 There are different types of spray guns that are used for painting.
-Two of the most common ones that are used currently they are gravity feed spray guns and siphon feed ones.
+Two of the most common spray guns are gravity feed spray guns and siphon feed ones.
 They do not differ by much as the serve the same purposes the gravity feed spray guns have a few advantages over the other.
 However, it is important that you take into consideration that the project that you undertake.
 This is because some projects may require siphon feed guns while others may require the alternative mentioned.

 It is important that you know the pros as well as the cons of using either of this equipment.
 This would ensure that you are getting the right finish when it comes to painting different surfaces.
 You would to be first certain about the purpose you want the spray gun to serve before you purchase one.
 This can end up saving you a lot of money as the wrong choice would make the equipment useless.
 So, in this article we look at how the gravity feed spray guns are better when compared to others.
 Let us have a close look at the common uses, pros and cons of a gravity feed spray gun.